jamespeapen/cs232/homework03/homework03.md

 4. `objdump`: This program displays information about object files
 5. `stat`: This showed the binary file size
 6. `readelf`: This shows information about ELF files
+7. `hexdump -C -n 64`: shows the hexdump of the ELF header and the machine type
+8. `ldd`: prints shared object dependencies, showing what mystery depends on to run
 ## Info:

 1. `stat`: 14008 bytes